Humanities

 The essence of the Humanities Faculty is very much about developing students to become active and engaged citizens.
 These skills are developed through a broad and challenging curriculum where students reflect on major events from the past; current modern day world issues; the importance of culture and identity as well as gaining an understanding of how decisions they make can change the future world.

 The Humanities Department is made up of a young and enthusiastic team of teachers who are very passionate about their subject areas.
-This is evident through the popularity of all subjects at KS4 and KS5 levels and also improving GCSE and A-Level results.
+This is evident through the popularity of all subjects at KS4 and KS5 levels.